Print Friendly, PDF & Email

 Summary of Work tab

-The values that you see on this form come from the estimate and invoice.
+The values that you see on this form come from the estimate and/or invoice.
+Some fields can be edited.
 You must be very careful about changing any of this information.
-If the values are incorrect, you should go back and edit the estimate and invoice as needed.
+If the values are incorrect, you should go back and edit the estimate and the invoices created by that estimate, as needed.
+After any updates to the invoice, the invoice can be reloaded into the Payment Application by clicking Menu > Reload Invoice.

 • Line 3: Line 1 + Line 2

-• Line 6,: Total Earned Less Retainage: What you’ve earned, as far as approved Change Orders are concerned, is on Line 4.
+• Line 6: Total Completed and Stored Less Retainage: What you’ve earned, as far as approved Change Orders are concerned, is on Line 4.
 What the client is allowed to retain is on Line 5.
 Subtract the Total Retainage from your earned revenue and enter the difference on Line 6.

-• Summary of Change Orders table: Change Orders that add money to your contract separated from those that subtract money from your contract.
+• Summary of Change Orders: This is a table at the bottom of the form.
+It includes Change Orders that add money to your contract separated from those that subtract money from your contract.
 The Net Changes by Change Order should be exactly equal to the value you entered on Line 2.

 The rest of the fields contains terms, conditions, and other elements that are automatically populated but can be changed as needed.
 Any changes you make here will be saved to this application only.